nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 {{#> callout type='note' }}

 You should never deploy bundles using the RuntimeHarness API.
-Always use `@Deploy` annotations to do this.
-It can be useful when writing custom features but it should be used with care.
+Always use `@Deploy` annotations to do so.
+The RuntimeHarness API can be useful while writing custom features but it should be used context wisely.

 {{/callout}}